 Resilience and decentralization

-By its high decentralization, Bitcoin created a different form of payment network with an increased level of resilience and redundancy.
+By way of decentralization, Bitcoin created a different type of payment network with an increased level of resilience and redundancy.
 Bitcoin can handle millions of dollars in trades without requiring military protection.
-With no central point of failure such as a data center, attacking the network is a more difficult project.
+With no central point of failure such as a data center, attacking the network is difficult.
 Bitcoin could represent an interesting step forward in securing local and global financial systems.

-All Bitcoin transactions are public and transparent and the identity of the people behind the payments is private by default.
+All Bitcoin transactions are public and transparent and the identity of the people behind transactions are private by default.
 This allows individuals and organizations to work with flexible transparency rules.
 For instance, a business can choose to reveal certain transactions and balances only to certain employees just like a non-profit organization is free to allow the public to see how much they receive in daily and monthly donations.

-Automated services usually have to deal with costs and limitations of cash or credit card payments.
-This includes all kinds of vending machines, from bus ticket booths to coffee machines.
-Bitcoin is suited to be used in a new generation of automated services as well as to cut their operating costs.
-Imagine self-driving taxis, or a store where your basket lets you pay your purchases without waiting at the queue.
+Automated services usually have to deal with costs and limitations of cash, or credit card payments.
+This includes all kinds of vending machines, from train tickets to soda machines.
+Bitcoin is suited to be used in a new generation of automated services to cut their operating costs.
+Imagine self-driving taxis or a store where you can pay for your purchases without waiting in line.
 Many ideas are possible.